iabufarha/iSarcasmEval/README.md

 title = "SemEval 2022: iSarcasmEval - Intended Sarcasm Detection in English and Arabic",
     author = "Abu Farha, Ibrahim  and
     Oprea, Silviu  and
-    Wilson, Steve", and
+    Wilson, Steve, and
     Magdy, Walid",
-    booktitle = "Proceedings of the 16th International Workshop on Semantic Evaluation (SemEval-2022)", month = july,
+    booktitle = "Proceedings of the 16th International Workshop on Semantic Evaluation (SemEval-2022)", month = jul,
     year = "2022",
     }